TryItOnline/cixl/README.md

 ```

 ### Vectors
 A vector is a one dimensional dynamic array that supports efficient pushing / popping and random access.
-The stack itself is a vector which may be retrieved using the ```vect``` function.

 ```
    | [1 2, 3 + 4]